dogweather/forkful/content/en/clojure/capitalizing-a-string.md

 - If you need more details about Clojure's string functions you can visit [Clojure.String API](https://clojuredocs.org/clojure.string)
 - For more information regarding Clojure's sequences, check out [Clojure - Sequences](https://clojure.org/reference/sequences)
-- Also, here's a good article about using strings in clojure: [Mastering Clojure Strings](https://dzone.com/articles/mastering-clojure-strings)